How to Use the 'crystal' Command (with Examples)

 Explanation:

-• crystal: The command to execute the Crystal compiler.
+• crystal: Activates the Crystal command interface.

 Use case 4: Generate API documentation from inline docstrings in Crystal files